roolrd/DevOps_online_Lviv_2020Q42021Q1/m5/task5.1/README.md

  sudo ls -R /etc | grep ss

- #command No1 has found 54 lines, command No2 - 74 lines.
-Why?
-I have no any idea...
+ #command No1 has found 54 lines, command No2 - 74 lines?...
  ```
  #### 12. Organize a screen-by-screen print of the contents of the /etc directory